openstack/neutron-specs/specs/mitaka/neutron-lib.rst

 neutron-lib would involve creating rigid interface tests for exposed library methods.

-This library will initially live in neutron/lib/ and neutron/tests/lib/, and have a stricter set of review requirements around backwards incompatible changes.
+This library will live in the new repo neutron-lib, and will be published to pypi.

-At some point in the future, at the discretion of the PTL, this library may split into a separate repo for the purposes of publishing it to pypi.

 This would *not* be a mechanical split, but rather each piece of code moved into the library would need to satisfy several criteria: